input-output-hk/marconi/doc/read-the-docs-site/adr/0008-marconi-sidechain-testing-strategy.rst

 * We will sometimes perform exploratory testing on major features, such as new RPC methods or cli options.
   This can provide faster feedback in lieu of automation testing being produced.
   Should not be carried out by the engineer who implemented the feature (due to assumption bias).

-* We will produce a small number of sanity checks to be to be executed on PR commit and run on a private testnet (using cardano-testnet) which will be primed with a basic dataset not intended for performance evaluations or querying in a complex environment.
-  These checks primarily focus on core functionality:

-  CLI-1. that the application starts correctly using each of the the cli options (mandatory and optional)
-    - Mandatory flags: node config path, node socket path, marconi db directory, magic id
-    - Optional flags: address filter and asset id filter

-  CLI-2. local validation correctly catches invalid input, such as incorrectness of address formats for all cli options that take an input and a useful error is shown.

-  CLI-3 query version has correct commit hash

-  RPC-1. that input validation catches each error scenario with useful feedback
-         ? use property tests to randomise invalid inputs ?:
-    1. `getUtxosFromAddress``
-      a. invalid format address (e.g. pubkeyhash instead of Bech32)
-      b. unsupported address (e.g. stake address)
-      c. address not included in the --address-to-index
-      d. createdAfterSlotNo higher than current slot
-      e. createAfterSlotNo and unspentBeforeSlotNo not a natural number
-      f. unspentBeforeSlotNo value larger than createdAfterSlotNo

-    2. `getBurnTokensEvents`
-      a. invalid policyId hash
-      b. invalid afterTx id format
-      c. policyId not included in --match-asset-id filter
-      d. policyId is included in --match-asset-id filter but the assetName is not
-      e. afterTx value is not an existing burn txId (e.g. use one that only mints)

-    3. `getNonceByEpoch`
-      a. epochNo in future
-      b. epochNo in byron era
-      c. epochNo not a natural number

-    4. `getActiveStakePoolDelegationByEpoch`
-      a. epochNo not a natural number
-      b. epochNo in future

-    5. `getActiveStakePoolDelegationByEpoch`
-      a. epochNo not a natural number
-      b. epochNo in future

-  RPC-2. sanity check each RPC method for a valid query to prove validation doesn't block correct use (response data is not important)
-    - ?
-Could property test be used to randomise valid queries?

-  RPC-3. check that only mandatory fields are required for each method

-  RPC-4. ? `getCurrentSyncedBlock` test pre-fully-synced response ?

-* We will produce tests for the RPC API query filters to be run on public testnets (including mainnet) because there is more interesting transaction data on these networks and so test the queries more broadly.
+* We will produce tests for each of the RPC API methods to stress the filters These tests will assert against known correct response content.
+  These tests will ideally be run on mainnet because there is more interesting transaction data there and so are more likely to catch an edge-case.
-  These will be executed nightly on each of the POST /json-rpc methods These should be run either after a sync test or on an instance of the process under test that is always running fully synced.
+  These tests should be run either after a sync test or on an instance of the process under test that is always running fully synced.
-    1. `getCurrentSyncedBlock`
-      a. check for valid values in result object (e.g. presence and bytestring length)

-    2. `getUtxosFromAddress`
-      a. check at least one unspent and one spent utxo for correct key attributes
-      b. use createdAfterSlotNo and unspentBeforeSlotNo together to find a specfic utxo
-      c. query using more than one address included in the --address-to-index filter
-      d. query address when no --address-to-index filter is used

-    3. `getBurnTokensEvents`
-      a. query using more than one policyId= and assetName pair included in the --match-asset-id filter
-      b. query policyId when no --match-asset-id is used
-      c. use slotNo and afterTx together to find a specific burn event

-    4. `getNonceByEpoch`
-      a. check for valid values in result object (e.g. known correct nonce)

-    5. `getActiveStakePoolDelegationByEpoch`
-      a. check for valid values in result object(e.g. check known delegation of a particular epoch remains consistent)

-    6. query performance test using specific periods of interesting data from each network. (e.g. the Alonzo hype on mainnet around around block 6535793)
-      a. (option) use a tool like artillery on each query method for a know subset of data. this allows us to:
-        - easily configure simulation of load ramping and number of users
-        - generate reports for each test run with useful measurements to compare over time
+  See RPC-1 in https://github.com/input-output-hk/marconi/issues/93 for checklist of test cases.

+* We will produce tests for the RPC API methods to cover a board set of response data comparing against a source of truth These tests will compare against results produced by `cardano-db-sync <https://github.com/input-output-hk/cardano-db-sync>`_
+  These tests will ideally be run on mainnet see RPC-2 in https://github.com/input-output-hk/marconi/issues/93 for checklist of test cases.

 * We will not have any end-to-end tests that query maroni's db because this does not always store relevant data and it does not resemble how the user should be querying.

 * We will produce sync performance tests to be run on each public network: preview, preprod and mainnet.
 (See ADR 7: Marconi observability for details)

+* We will produce RPC query performance tests using specific periods of interesting data from public networks.
+(See ADR 7: Marconi observability for details)

 Argument
 --------

+Being the primary customer-facing application, Marconi-Sidechain will undergo regular updates and enhancements to meet evolving customer needs, which exposes the risk of regressions in its functionality and accepted performance.

+Consequently, an ongoing process is necessary to validate the compatibility and performance of new features or modifications whilst verifying that legacy features remain working correctly.

 Alternative solutions
 ---------------------
-When testing marconi-chain-index we can take a similar aproach but must also:
+When testing marconi-chain-index we can take a similar approach but must also:
   - test starting the application with the CLI's disable flags:
     - end-to-end test to check absence of db file being created after run
     - property test to randomise combinations